Jurisdiction Online Gambling Tax Rates

-States typically define the taxable base as operator “gross gaming revenue” / “adjusted gross revenue” (wagers minus winnings paid), not total handle.
+States typically define the taxable base as operator “gross gaming revenue” / “adjusted gross revenue” (wagers minus winnings paid).
 Many states allow deductions (often promotional credits, platform fees, or other adjustments), so a headline “tax rate” may not be directly comparable across states.

-State Online sports betting Sports betting tax rate Online iCasino iCasino tax rate Notes Sources
+Jurisdiction Sports betting tax rate iCasino tax rate Notes Sources

 • Sports betting: Lottery model revenue share: 51% of sports-wagering revenue and online sports-wagering revenue is allocated to the State (Rhode Island General Laws §42-61.2-5).